section-engineering-education/engineering-education/content/articles/running-a-multi-container-springboot-postgresql-application-with-docker-compose/index.md

     alt: Running a Multi-container Application with Docker Compose example image
 ---

 Container technology has streamlined how we build, test and deploy software from our local environment to on-premise data centers and the cloud.
-With the benefit of building applications with container technology, manually starting and stopping each container becomes tedious as you build multi-container applications.
+With the benefit of building applications with container technology, manually starting and stopping each container becomes tedious as we build multi-container applications.
 <!--more-->
 Docker Compose is a tool used in defining and running multi-container Docker applications.
-We use Docker Compose to replace the `run` commands that is repeatedly run on each container in a multi-container application.
+We use Docker Compose to replace the `run` commands that are repeatedly run on each container in a multi-container application.
 Using Docker Compose, we can simplify the running of multi-container applications to as little as two commands; `docker-compose up` and `docker-compose down`.

 ### Goal